The Restoration Project

 FUNDING

-Funding the project will be a joint effort by everyone who has a stake in preserving this
+Funding the project will be a joint effort by everyone who has a stake in preserving this important piece of Three Lakes history.
+The project funding will be spread over 3 years.

 Phase 1 – the most extensive repairs, is estimated at $40,000.
-Phases 2 & 3 are estimated
+Phases 2 & 3 are estimated at $20,500 each for a total of $81,000.
+The Society kicked off fundraising in September of 2024. when the project was announced .

-The capital campaign will continue to raise the funds for Phase 2 & 3 and will be spread over subsequent budget years.
+goal for Phase 1.
+The capital campaign will continue as we raise funds for phases 2 and 3.

 Please help us preserve this important part of Three Lakes history!